jesperkristensen58/more-evm-puzzles/README.md

 ```
 We'll also need to send at least 2 wei to the puzzle contract.
 6. We must choose a call data size such that after the memory expansion we have MSIZE - CALLDATASIZE = 3.
 Since memory expands in 32 byte chunks we can choose any CALLDATASIZE x where x > 32 (to meet the first constraint) and x % 32 == 29.
 The smallest choice is x = 61.
+7. You have to pass in a call value of 17 to cause a wraparound in the addition.